 Brisbane has an underground opera circuit.

-The Underground Opera Company has converted the heritage-listed Spring Hill Reservoirs into an intimate performance space with a capacity of 120.
+The Underground Opera Company has converted the heritage-listed Hill Reservoirs into an intimate performance space with a capacity of 120.

 Brisbane is known for its scenic beauty, balmy climate, and friendly atmosphere.